ALPHYPSYCHE/RUST/README.md

 In summary, modules organize code within a crate into separate namespaces, while crates are the compilation units that contain modules and can be libraries or executables.
 Modules and crates help in managing and organizing Rust code, promoting modularity, code reuse, and maintainability.

+Modules: Organize & handle privacy
+Crates: Modules that produce a library or executable
+Packages: Build, test, & share crates
+Paths: Naming an item such as a struct, function

 ```rust
 mod sound {
     pub mod instrument {